Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we have been able to establish matching lower and upper bounds for the \srs problem with infinitesimal jobs and design optimal algorithms when speeds are restricted to~$\{0,1\}$ and either infinitesimal jobs or equal-size jobs.
+In this work, we have established matching lower and upper bounds for the \srs problem with infinitesimal jobs and design optimal algorithms for either infinitesimal jobs or equal-size jobs when speeds are restricted to~$\{0,1\}$.
 We believe that the insights from our optimal algorithms will be useful to improve the more general~upper~bounds.

 We have also shown that randomization does not help when the speeds belong to $\{0,1\}$ and jobs are infinitesimal.
 However, the other known lower bounds do not hold in a randomized setting, so designing better randomized algorithms remains an interesting challenge.